The Cold Weather Shelter is NOT open tonight.

 From November 1 through March 31, the Nashville community is collaborating on implementing our Cold Weather Community Response Plan.
 The plan focuses on giving people who experience homelessness the best possible information and assistance to seek emergency shelter indoors - especially during extremely cold weather situations.

-From November 7, 2019 through March 31, 2020, Metro’s overflow sheltering plan will activate when the National Weather Service’s official local forecast is predicted to reach 28 degrees Fahrenheit or below (for zip code 37203), and the overflow shelter will begin receiving guests when primary community partner shelters reach maximum capacity.
-Determination of opening an overflow shelter based on the weather prediction happens the evening prior to any overflow operation.
+From November 1, 2022, to March 31, 2023 (or as otherwise announced on this site), Metro’s cold weather overflow sheltering plan will activate when the National Weather Service’s official local forecast is predicted to reach 32 degrees Fahrenheit or below for three or more hours in zip code 37203, and the Metro overflow shelter will begin receiving guests when primary community partner shelters reach maximum capacity.
+The determination of opening a Metro overflow shelter is based on the weather prediction on the afternoon prior to any overflow operation.
+Subscribe to TEXT updates by texting the word Nashvillewinter to 84483.

 How to Stay Informed during the winter season (Nov.
 1-March 31):